dbojan/howto/README.md

 - You can add regular text, text box, check box, radio button ...
 - Select export to pdf, enable 'pdf form' option.
 - You can edit 'Tab Order' by right click and select 'Control Options'

+### With Softmaker Free Office: https://www.freeoffice.com/en/
+-Add textbox, or table to text.
+-Export to pdf, enable 'Create interactive form'
+-No way to add checkboxes?